unbeGames/unbegames.github.io/_posts/en/2021/2021-02-20-rocket-science-year-1.md

 image: https://clan.akamai.steamstatic.com/images/34094219/b14eaa2e19bab7fe40b0477d4dc8ab6c957d34d0_400x225.png
 game: Rocket Science
 ---
 Hi there, fellow rocket builders!
-First and foremost, today marks the 1-year anniversary of Elon’s release on Steam!
+First and foremost, today marks the 1-year anniversary of Rocket Science release on Steam!

 It was an incredibly difficult but productive year, and I wanted to thank everyone who supported me during this time.
 Thanks to you, I was able to improve the game far beyond its release state and get an incredible feedback I never hoped to achieve.